 Area of sustainability: Student and staff engagementSustainability Engagement Officer, Estates and Campus Services

-Rebecca is responsible for managing the Green Impact and #LittleChoicesBigChanges engagement programmes, as well as working with departments across the University to help develop and promote their sustainable practices.
+Rebecca is responsible for managing the Sustainable Essex and #LittleChoicesBigChanges engagement programmes, as well as working with departments across the University to help develop and promote their sustainable practices.
 She organises events and activities aimed at boosting sustainable behaviour both on and off campus, around themes including travel and transport, energy use, waste and recycling and resource efficiency.

-Area of sustainability: Student and staff engagmentSustainability (Engagement) Assistant, Estates and Campus Services
+Area of sustainability: Student and staff engagementSustainability Engagement Assistant, Estates and Campus Services

-Ellie assists with the engagement aspects of the University's sustainability and energy reduction work, to achieve a greater awareness and engagement of students and staff across the University.
-She helps plan and organise events to support the engagement programme.
-She also works on maintaining the sustainability’s team’s digital presence including social media channels, website and Moodle pages.
+Ben assists with the engagement aspects of the University's sustainability and energy reduction work, growing the awareness and involvement of students and staff across our community.
+He helps plan and organise events to support our engagement programme.
+He also works on maintaining the Sustainability team's digital presence across our social media, website and Moodle pages.

 Area of sustainability: Administration and energySustainability Coordinator, Estates and Campus Services

 Area of sustainability: Waste reduction and recyclingContracts Manager, Estates and Campus Services